An Unsupervised Algorithm For Learning Lie Group Transformations: Model

-There is a degeneracy in $U_k$, in that the columns (corresponding to the eigenvectors of $A_k$) can be rescaled arbitrarily, and $A_k$ will remain unchanged as the inverse scaling will occur in the rows of $U_k^{-1}$.
-If not dealt with, $U_k$ and/or $U_k^{-1}$ will random walk into an ill conditioned scaling over many learning steps.
-As described in detail in the appendix, this effect is compensated for by rescaling the columns of $U_k$ such that they have identical power to the corresponding rows in $U_k^{-1}$.
+Note that there is a degeneracy in $\mb U_k$, due to the fact that the columns (corresponding to the eigenvectors of $\mb A_k$) can be rescaled arbitrarily, and $\mb A_k$ will remain unchanged as the inverse scaling will occur in the rows of $\mb U_k^{-1}$.
+If not dealt with, $\mb U_k$ and/or $\mb U_k^{-1}$ can random walk in column or row length over many learning steps, until one or both is ill conditioned.
+As described in detail in the appendix, this effect is compensated for by rescaling the columns of $\mb U_k$ such that they have identical power to the corresponding rows in $\mb U_k^{-1}$.
+Similarly, there is a degeneracy in the relative scaling of $\mb \mu$ and $\mb \Lambda$.
+In order to prevent $\hat{\mb\mu}$ or $\hat{\mb\Lambda}$ from random walking to large values, after every iteration $\hat\mu_k$ is multiplied by a scalar $\alpha_k$, and $\hat{\mb\Lambda}_k$ is divided by $\alpha_k$, where $\alpha_k$ is chosen such that $\hat{\mb\mu_k}$ has unit variance over the training set.